 Question 24.
 What is the Redundant System?

-Answer: Redundant system is a replica of the original system.
-When the original system breaks down redundant system takes charge of the original system and perform all the required operations.
+Answer: The redundant system is a replica of the original system.
+When the original system breaks down redundant system takes charge of the original system and performs all the required operations.

 It provides duplicate features of a running system.
 A redundant system is very useful when the failure occurs in the running system.